Connect a mobile to a L2TP-SoftEther VPN server

-- Password - the password that was sent to you through your service confirmation email.
+- Password - the password which was also provided to you by your provider.

-- Secret - the special sequence of characters, numbers and symbols that you will have also received inside of your welcoming email.
+- Secret - the special sequence of characters, numbers and symbols that you will have also received.

 Once you have finished entering the required information, click on ‘Done’ in the top right section of the screen and you will successfully complete the connection setup!